-This infographic shows the topics to cover and the tools that can help.
+The topics to be covered and the tools that can help

 A Product Plan is usually produced once a product is in-life to explain and get buy-in to future plans.

-As a business you’ll need to agree a standard format.
+As a business, you’ll need to agree on a standard format.
 This infographic shows the topics to cover in a comprehensive Business Case or Product Plan and the range of tools that can help in each area.
 You’ll need to decide which topics and what level of detail is necessary for your product.
-In many companies the Business Case turns into the Product Plan once the product is launched.
+In many companies, the Business Case turns into the Product Plan once the product is launched.

 - Executive Summary – why should the company invest?

 - Product Description – what do we propose doing?